CMHAAorg/cmhaa-website/site/content/about.md

       - our_board_name: Berkeley Cox
         our_board_image: img/berkley-king-wood.jpg
         our_board_title: Chief Executive Partner, King & Wood Mallesons
-        our_board_quote: But by being open about my own challenges, I hope to help destigmatise mental health and wellness in the workplace.
+        our_board_quote: By being open about my own challenges, I hope to help destigmatise mental health and wellness in the workplace.
 I want people to appreciate that you can have your own mental health struggles, be vulnerable and have a successful and fulfilling career.